jfasch/jfasch-home/trainings/log/detail/2020-05-12/index.rst

 * Download Windows installer from `here
   <https://www.python.org/downloads/>`__, and go through the
-  istallation process. *Take care to check the "add python to path"* box.
+  installation process. *Take care to check the "add python to path"* box.

   (For Linuxers, Python usually comes as part of your favorite